tanaikech/GeminiWithFiles/README.md

 {Boolean} object.exportRawData The default value is false.
 When this is true, the raw data returned from Gemini API is returned.
 {Object} object.toolConfig The default is null.
 If you want to directly give the object of "toolConfig", please use this.
 {Array} object.tools The default value is null.
 For example, when you want to use "codeExecution", please set `tools: [{ codeExecution: {}}]`.
+{PropertiesService.Properties} object.propertiesService PropertiesService.getScriptProperties()
+{Boolean} object.resumableUploadAsNewUpload When you want to upload the data with the resumable upload as new upload, please set this as true.
+The default is false.
 ````

 - When you want to use `response_mime_type`, please give `jsonSchema` to generateContent method.
 In the current stage, only `"application/json"` can be used to `response_mime_type`.